River Ver, Moor Mill & Verulamium

 Then either back into the Cathedral grounds, down to the Roman walls, to head for the Abbey Station, or through the old town to the City Station.

-Bricket Wood Common (near the start) can be muddy, and the water meadows (near the end) can be waterlogged after periods of heavy rain.
+Bricket Wood Common (near the start) can be very muddy in winter, and the water meadows (shortly after Park Street) can be waterlogged after periods of heavy rain.

 |Walk Options||You could call a taxi from your lunchtime stop.
 You could also take a train from Park Street Railway Station back to Watford Junction.
 Or, near the end of the walk, as you approach St Albans, you could head straight for Abbey Station without sightseeing in St Albans.|